Updated AEW Full Gear Card | 411MANIA

 Updated AEW Full Gear Card

-AEW has an updated lineup for Full Gear following this week’s AEW Rampage.
-You can see the updated lineup below for the show, which takes place on November 13th in Minneapolis, Minnesota and airs live on PPV.
+AEW has an updated lineup for Full Gear following tonight’s episode of Dynamite.
+You can see the card below for the show, which airs this Saturday from St. Louis on PPV:

 * AEW World Title: Kenny Omega (c) vs. Hangman Page